Terms and Conditions

 Penalties for copyright infringement include civil and criminal penalties.
 In general, anyone found liable for civil copyright infringement may be ordered to pay either actual damages or "statutory" damages affixed at not less than $750 and not more than $30,000 per work infringed.
 For "willful" infringement, a court may award up to $150,000 per work infringed.
 A court can, in its discretion, also assess costs and attorneys' fees.
 For details, see Title 17, United States Code, Sections 504, 505.
 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to $250,000 per offense.
 For more information, please see the U.S. Copyright Office website or the Copyright Laws of the U.S. website.

-You can always view Waubonsee's current tuition and fees, or check out the annual cost of attendance.
+You can always view Waubonsee's current tuition and fees.
 A net price calculator is also provided to help you better estimate the total costs of your education.
 Textbook prices for specific courses can be found via links in the online schedule.
 Financial aid is available in the form of grants, scholarships, loans and veterans' benefits.
 Be aware of the requirements and rules governing financial aid.

 Digital Millennium Copyright Act (DMCA) Designated Agent

-David Quillen, Executive Vice President of Finance and Operations
+Douglas E. Minter, Vice President of Finance and Administration

 In accordance with the Drug-Free Schools and Communities Act and the Drug-Free Workplace Act, the college is committed to maintaining an environment that is free from the effects of drug and alcohol use.
 Students, employees and visitors are subject to local, state and federal laws.
 College policy prohibits the unlawful use, sale, distribution, manufacture and/or possession of legally controlled substances or the consumption of alcohol by persons on campus, in college vehicles or any other college-owned or leased facilities, or at college-sponsored activities.
 Students who violate this policy will be governed by the college's Code of Student Conduct and will be subject to disciplinary action up to and including suspension, expulsion and referral for prosecution.
 Employees who violate this policy will be subject to disciplinary action up to and including suspension, termination and referral for prosecution.

 The Annual Security and Disclosure Report (pdf) provides information on the health risks and criminal consequences of drug and alcohol abuse.
 This report also lists important information on where to get help and other resources for assistance.
 To further educate students and staff regarding the health risks and effects on the workplace and college environment of drug and alcohol abuse, the Office of Human Resources annually distributes additional information to all employees and Student Life hosts an annual Party Smart event.
-In addition, Waubonsee's Counseling, Advising and Transfer Center provides both online and in-person resources and referrals while college employees can get help through the Employee Assistance Program (EAP).
+In addition, Waubonsee's Academic and Career Advising provides both online and in-person resources and referrals while college employees can get help through the Employee Assistance Program (EAP).

 Equity in Athletics Disclosure Act